-On 24th April, 1929, two Welshmen, Squadron Leader Arthur Jones-Williams OBE, Croix de Guerre, MC and Bar (then serving with 23 squadron at RAF Kenley) and his co-pilot Flight Lieutenant Norman H. Jenkins OBE, DFC, DFM took off from RAF Cranwell in a specially developed Fairey Monoplane (J9479).
+On 24th April, 1929, Squadron Leader Arthur Jones-Williams Croix de Guerre, MC and Bar (then serving with 23 squadron at RAF Kenley) and his co-pilot Flight Lieutenant Norman H. Jenkins OBE, DFC, DFM took off from RAF Cranwell in a specially developed Fairey Monoplane (J9479).

 In a little over 50 hours, and 4130 miles later, they arrived in Karachi, failing to beat the world record for long distance flight, (then held by an Italian team) by 336 miles, but becoming the first to fly non-stop from Britain to India.

 However, the lure of the world record had not receded and later that year, the intrepid pair made a second attempt – this time with Cape Town, South Africa as their intended destination.
-However, they ran into difficulties soon after crossing the North African coast and crashed in the Atlas mountains of Tunisia on December 16th December 1929.
+They ran into difficulties soon after crossing the North African coast and crashed in the Atlas mountains of Tunisia on 17th December 1929.
 Both men were killed.

 Despite this tragedy, the Air Ministry ordered a second Fairey monoplane (K1991), which beat the world distance record, with Squadron Leader O. R. Gayford and Flight Lieutenant G. E. NIcholetts at the controls between the 6-8th February 1933.
 They flew from Cranwell to Walvis Bay, South West Africa – a distance of 5410 miles.
 Unfortunately, this record only stood for six months before being lost to a French team.

 Squadron Leader Arthur Gordon Jones-Williams, Croix de Guerre, MC and Bar was the Commanding Officer of No.23 Squadron, Kenley, at the time of his death, so he is remembered on our online memorial here.